pyember/ember/docs/xcs/API_REFERENCE.md

 results = execute(graph)
 ```

-The `autograph` context manager records operator calls to build a computational graph.
+The `autograph` context manager provides explicit control over graph construction by recording operator calls to build a computational graph.
+Unlike the decorators, this approach requires manual graph building and execution.

 **Returns:**

 - `XCSGraph`: A computational graph representing the recorded operations

+**When to use:**
+- When you need explicit control over graph construction
+- For debugging execution paths
+- When you want to construct a graph once and execute it multiple times
+- To create execution graphs for visualization or analysis

+> **Note:** For a comprehensive comparison and detailed explanation of the relationship between these approaches, see [JIT_OVERVIEW.md](JIT_OVERVIEW.md).

 ### execute